EU figures show major vaccine exports despite home shortage

-The figures show that even if the EU is accused of “vaccine nationalism” major exports continue from the bloc.
+The figures show that even if the EU is accused of “vaccine nationalism” by checking some exports, only one shipment of a quarter-million doses was effectively held back.
 The exports are almost as high as the roughly 45 million doses that have been distributed within the EU as of last week.

+In the wake of rumors that doses that should have stayed in the bloc had been siphoned off, the EU instituted a special export transparency system late in January to make sure companies with delivery commitments to the EU would not ship them elsewhere.
+On Thursday, the system was extended until the end of June.

+With the publication of the figures the EU wanted to show it remains a fair trading partner to both third nations and big pharma companies based in and producing out of Europe.
+“Even during a very critical health situation, the EU has made a considerable effort to be a reliable and responsible trading partner,” said Trade Commissioner Valdis Dombrovskis.

+The bloc has contract commitments with six companies for 2.6 billion doses for a population of 450 million, and has openly clashed with one — AstraZeneca — after the company said its first-quarter promises of 80 million doses would in reality amount to less than half as many due to what it called technical issues.

+Health Commissioner Stella Kyriakides warned that the EU would clamp down if any company tried to dupe it.
+“Not all companies are honoring their agreements with the EU despite having received a down payment to enable sufficient production.
+We will insist that compliance is ensured,” she said.

-One diplomat said that of over 200 authorizations for export granted only one was refused.
-Last week, a shipment of more than a quarter million AstraZeneca vaccines destined for Australia was blocked from leaving the EU, in the first use of an export control system instituted by the bloc to make sure big pharma companies would respect their contracts.
+The EU said that of 249 authorizations for export granted only one was refused.
+Last week, a shipment of more than a quarter million AstraZeneca vaccines destined for Australia was blocked from leaving the EU.

-One official highlighted that the exports were “only for the producers that respect their contract commitments” towards the EU.
-Another said the figures also did not include exports to poorer nations around the world.
+EU exports still go beyond the 34.1 million doses that left under the special export regime, since the system does not cover shipments to countries like Israel, Norway and Switzerland, regions like the Western Balkans and most developing countries around the world.

 The EU has been under pressure to increase the pace of vaccinations but member nations have complained that deliveries woefully trail demand.
 Nowhere is the discrepancy in vaccinations more glaring than in a comparison with Britain.